Johnson-Oye/fourth-Project/README.md

 ### Table Tags
 The Following are the table tags used in Creating rows and Colums

-<colgroups> Used in specifying the numbers of columns  in a table and these are;
+<colgroups> Used in specifying the numbers of columns  in a table and these are; </colgroups>
 <col span= "Specifying the number of columns to house the entire data in a table
 <col style= "styling the border, and other tags like width and color

 #### Commonly Used Table tags
-<thead>This is use to specify the header from the body and footer of the table</thead>
+<thead> This is use to specify the header from the body and footer of the table </thead>
-<tbody>This is use to specify the body from the header and footer of the table</thead>
+<tbody> This is use to specify the body from the header and footer of the table </thead>
-<tfoot>This is use to specify the footer from the header and body of the table</tfoot>
+<tfoot> This is use to specify the footer from the header and body of the table </tfoot>
-<th>This is use to specify the header of the data if a single data has more than one data entry cell</th>
+<th> This is use to specify the header of the data if a single data has more than one data entry cell </th>
-<tr>This consist data on the table rows</tr>
+<tr> This consist data on the table rows </tr>
-<td>This consist data on the table columns</td>
+<td> This consist data on the table columns </td>